 Hence, the value of search engine optimization (SEO) is tremendous in this niche.
 If no one finds your site, no one will buy your services.
 You need to include SEO recommendations in your project from the very beginning and build your job board with SEO in mind.

 How do job boards make money?

+When asked how job portals make money, we can suggest several options.
 Besides placing ads — which might be a turn-off for many users — there are several other monetization models for job board websites.

 Paid listings.
 You can charge a one-time fee for each listing or a fee for a job post to be displayed for a certain period of time.